hsf-training/analysis-essentials/advanced-python/README.md

 ## sPlot technique

 The sPlot - or sWeights - technique is introduced; a technique to statistically subtract the background events in a variable.
-The technique as well as the library to do it is demonstrated.
+The technique as well as the library to obtain the weights is demonstrated.

 ## Scikit-HEP